Skip to main content

 • Monitor Compliance

-• Regularly assess systems and processes to ensure compliance with the baseline.
+• Regularly check systems for adherence to baseline.

-• Use audits and continuous monitoring to identify and address deviations.
+• Use audits and monitoring to detect deviations.

 • Provide Training and Awareness